 What is probate?.

-Probate refers to a court-supervised process for the administration of a will and transfer of the property of someone who has died.
+Probate refers to a court-supervised process for transfer of the property of someone who has died.

 Probate is necessary in California if the deceased person’s estate exceeds $150,000.
 A last will and testament do not prevent probate, but it does allow the decedent to choose who will be in charge of handling his or her final affairs and how their assets will be distributed.
 Every situation is different, and the necessity for probate will depend greatly on the titling of assets and other factors.
 We can help you determine if probate will be necessary or if another type of petition or procedure would be more appropriate, for example: 1) A spousal property petition; 2) Small estate affidavit procedure (pursuant to Probate Code Section 13100); or 3) A Heggstad petition.
 If the will is disputed, then we can assist in the steps that must be taken to settle contested matters.